-All workers will complete execution of their assigned iterations before any worker proceeds beyond the end of the loop.
+1676 All workers will complete execution of their assigned iterations before any worker proceeds beyond 1677 the end of the loop.

-2.9.4. vector clause
+1678 2.9.4. vector clause

-When the parent compute construct is a parallel construct, or on an orphaned loop construct, the vector clause specifies that the iterations of the associated loop or loops are to be executed in vector or SIMD mode.
-A loop construct with a vector clause causes a worker to transition from vector-single mode to vector-partitioned mode.
-Similar to the worker clause, the vector clause first activates additional vector-level parallelism and then distributes the loop iterations across those vector lanes.
-The operations will execute using vectors of the length specified or chosen for the parallel region.
-The region of a loop with the vector clause may not contain a loop with the gang, worker, or vector clause unless within a nested compute region.
+When the parent compute construct is a parallel construct, or on an orphaned loop construct, 1679 the vector clause specifies that the iterations of the associated loop or loops are to be executed 1680 in vector or SIMD mode.
+A loop construct with a vector clause causes a worker to transition 1681 from vector-single mode to vector-partitioned mode.
+Similar to the worker clause, the vector 1682 clause first activates additional vector-level parallelism and then distributes the loop iterations across 1683 those vector lanes.
+The operations will execute using vectors of the length specified or chosen for 1684 the parallel region.
+The loop iterations must be data independent, except for vars which appear in 1685 a reduction clause or which are modified in an atomic region.
+The region of a loop with the 1686 vector clause may not contain a loop with the gang, worker, or vector clause unless within 1687 a nested compute region.
+1688

 When the parent compute construct is a kernels construct, the vector clause specifies that the iterations of the associated loop or loops are to be executed with vector or SIMD processing.
 An argument is allowed only when the vector_length does not appear on the kernels construct.

-If an argument is specified, the iterations will be processed in vector strips of that length; if no argument is specified, the implementation will choose an appropriate vector length.
+If an argument appears, the iterations will be processed in vector strips of that length; if no argument appears, the implementation will choose an appropriate vector length.
 The region of a loop with the vector clause may not contain a loop with a gang, worker, or vector clause unless within a nested compute region.